marchetti554/challengeSolutions/README.md

 ---

-I'm **currently looking for a new job**, and in order to practice for my several future interviews (:crossed_fingers:), I created this repository where I will be uploading my solutions to many programming exercises.

-If you have any suggestion feel free to contact me!
+If you have any suggestions feel free to contact me!
 Feedback will always be appreciated :wink:

 **Contact:**